-There is WiFi installed on most of our boats, however there is a charge of $30/$40 for 1 day or $135/$205 for a week.
+We have installed WiFi on all of our boats for your convenience.
+The cost is $30/$40 for 1 day or $135/$205 per week, depending on the size of your boat,.
 There is free WiFi available on our dock, just ask in the office for the password.
-You will find as you go around the islands, that almost all the marina’s have WiFi, and many of the bars and restaurants.
+In fact, nearly all the marina’s have WiFi, as do many of the bars and restaurants.

 The last thing most people want to do when they arrive is go shopping.
-For your ease, If you would like to order your provisions in advance, we can organize this for you.
-All you need to do is fill out a form with your choices and send it back to us.
-Download the provisiong forms from our provisions page.
+For your ease, you can order your provisions in advance, we can organize this for you.
+Please visit our provisions page for more information.
 Your provisions will be delivered to your boat, once you arrive.
-Unfortunately we cannot take delivery of goods in advance.
-If you chose to work with another bespoke provisioning company, other than Riteway, please ensure they are open and can deliver on the day your charter begins.
-We are not able to store orders, therefore if they are not able to deliver on your scheduled start day please find another provider.
+Should you choose to work with a provisioning company, please ensure they can deliver on the day your charter begins.
+Unfortunately, we cannot take delivery of goods or store your orders.
+Therefore, if they are not able to deliver on your scheduled start day please find another provider.
 If you love to cook and eat on board, expect to pay from $28-$35 per person per day for full provisioning.
-If you prefer to divide your time between quiet meals on board, or dining ashore, expect to pay from $24.50 to $30 per day.
-If you like to sample the local cuisine, go for just breakfast and lunch, and expect to pay from $18-$25 per day.
-Prices depend on the store of your choice and will vary depending on whether you chose casual or Gourmet.
-If you prefer to do your own provisioning, Riteway, the largest supermarket in Tortola is just a five minute walk from our base.
+If you prefer to divide your time between quiet meals on board, or dining ashore, expect to pay from $24-$30 per day.
+However, if you like to sample the local cuisine, go for just breakfast and lunch, and expect to pay from $18-$25 per day.
+Prices depend on the store of your choice and will vary depending on whether you chose casual or gourmet.
+Another option is to do your own provisioning.
+Riteway, the largest supermarket in Tortola, is just a five minute walk from our base.

-Most of the bays have overnight moorings and a lot of our guests prefer the safety and comfort of an overnight mooring instead of anchoring.
-Expect to pay $30 per mooring per night.
-Moorings at the 5* Peter Island Resort are $65 per night.
+Most of the bays have overnight moorings.
+Subsequently, most of our guests prefer the safety and comfort of an overnight mooring instead of anchoring.
+You can expect to pay $30 per mooring per night.
 If you would like to get your land legs back, spend the night in one the BVI’s full service marinas.
-Hook up to the shore power, run your shore side AC, if you have it, and make use of a little luxury on shore.
+Once there, hook up to the shore power, run your shoreside AC, if you have it, and make use of a little luxury on shore.
 Expect to pay from $1.50 - $2.50 per foot for the night.

-We have no issues with you sailing to St Thomas or St John provided you clear customs.
-However, if you wish to go further your resume will need to be approved by our General Manager.
-Outside of the BVI you will not be covered by our chase team and you may not have cell phone coverage on the phone we provide.
-Your damage deductible will be increased to $3000.
-Whether or not you regularly travel to the US by commercial carrier, if you are not a US Citizen, you will need a VISA to enter the US Virgin Islands by private vessel.
+We have no issues with you sailing to St Thomas or St John.
+That is, provided you clear customs and notify us before you do so.
+Bear in mind, your coverage changes once you are outside of the BVI.
+You will not be covered by our chase team nor will you have cell phone coverage on the boat phone.
+Our sailing perimeters are the BVI, St Thomas and St John.
+If you are not a US or Canadian citizen, you will need a B1/B2 VISA to enter the USVI by private vessel.

 There is no bad time to sail in the BVI, the best time for your group really depends on you.
 December through April is our Mid/High season and can be busy.
-If you like a bit more action, like to be lively and get involved then this is a good time to come.
-BVI Kite Jam is hosted in February and the BVI Spring Regatta in April.
-Throughout this period winds average anything from 15-20 knots.
-During May and June the season starts to slow down a little.
+This is a good time to come if you like a bit more action, a little more wind and you enjoy the social scene ashore.
+Throughout this period, winds average 15-20 knots, sometimes higher with a front passing through.
+During May to July the season starts to slow down a little.
 Everything is still open it’s just a little more peaceful.
 The water is a little warmer, the rates are a little lower and the wind is a little gentler.
-During September and October there is a very slight risk of hurricane.
-Whilst many people are concerned about chartering during this time, there really is a very low chance of a hurricane affecting your vacation.
+We are closed August through mid-October due to hurricane season.
+In the fall, October and November, there is a very slight risk of hurricane.
+Although many people are concerned about chartering during this time, there's a very low chance of it affecting your vacation.
 If you are looking to be alone in an anchorage, with the pristine beach to yourself, this is the time to come.
-In the unusual event of a hurricane heading directly for the islands, we may need to call the boat back in, and in this case we will refund you, pro-rated, your charter fee for lost days.
+In the unusual event of a hurricane heading directly for the islands, we may need to call the boat back in.
+In this case we will refund, pro-rated, your charter fee for lost days.
 Circumstances permitted, once the storm has passed you will be able to continue your charter as normal.

-In case of any mechanical issues you must report them.
+Should you have any mechanical issues you must report them.
 Use the cell phone provided to call our head mechanic, Anthony, directly.
 Anthony will talk you through the problem, and where possible resolve the issue over the phone.
 Should you need a service call, we do have a dedicated chase team of mechanics and 2 chase boats, which will be able to reach you in a short time.
-If due to mechanical failure you cannot sail, and we are unable to repair the fault within 4 working hours from the time it was reported, BVI Yacht Charters will refund lost time.
-Sailing hours are deemed from 8am to 5pm, and no refunds will be issued for lost sailing time outside of these hours.
+BVI Yacht Charters will refund lost time if you cannot sail due to mechanical failure, and we are unable to repair the fault within 4 working hours from the time it was reported.
+Sailing hours are deemed from 8am to 5pm here in the BVI.
+So understandably no refunds will be issued for lost sailing time outside of these hours.
 Please understand that if you do not report any problems, we will not be able to fix them.
-You will not be covered by our chase team outside of BVI waters.
-You would be asked, where possible, to sail back into BVI waters.
+Unfortunately, if you are outside of BVI waters you will not be covered by our chase team.
+Therefore, you will need to sail back into BVI waters.

-Unfortunately you cannot use a hairdryer or other stylers aboard any of our yachts.
-Life in the islands is very casual and laid back, once you have wound down to ‘island time’, you probably will not want to blow dry your hair!
-We say let the tradewinds do it for you.
+Unfortunately, you cannot use a hairdryer or other stylers aboard any of our yachts.
+Because life in the islands is casual and laid back, once you have wound down to ‘island time’, you probably will not want to blow dry your hair!
+We say 'let the trade winds do it for you'.
 You always have the option to go into one of the BVI’s marinas, and use the onshore facilities if necessary.

 THE BOOKING PROCESS

 Once you have decided on your dates, and the yacht you would like, the process is simple.
 Just let us know what you would like to book.
-We will need your full name, the dates you would like, the name of the boat, the number of guests on board and an email address.
+We will need your full name, your dates, the name of the boat, and the number of guests on board.
+Also, your address, phone number and email address.
 We will get together a contract, and send it out to you by email the same day.

-In order to secure the booking you will need to put down a deposit, 50% of the charter fee.
-Your deposit is due within 2 weeks of receiving your contract.
-If you wish to purchase the cancellation insurance, you will need to include an additional $150 with this payment.
-Your final payment is due 45 days before the start of your charter, we will send you an email and a final invoice to remind you.
+In order to secure the booking, you will need to put down a deposit, 50% of the charter fee.
+Your deposit is due within 7 days of receiving your contract.
+If you wish to purchase the cancellation insurance, you will need to include the additional $200 with this payment.
+Your final payment is due 45 days before the start of your charter.
+But not worry, we will send you an email and a final invoice to remind you.

 Not a problem.
 We can hold the boat for you while you check on flight availability and cost, or check with your friends and family.
 We will keep the boat held for you for up to a week.
-After that time, if we do not hear from you, we will release the hold, and send you an email to let you know.
+After that time, if we do not hear from you, we will release the hold.
+You will receive an email to let you know.

 We do understand things crop up last minute, and may mean you need to cancel.
-We try to be as flexible as possible but please ensure you purchase the cancellation insurance when you make you make your first deposit, so you are not disappointed.
+We try to be as flexible as possible.
+When you make your first deposit, please ensure you purchase the cancellation insurance, so you are not disappointed.
 You can find the details of our cancellation policy in this document under the ‘Extra Costs’ section.

 With your contract you will receive a copy of our terms and conditions and the sailing resume.
-Download the Sailing Resume You will need to return to us the signed contract, initial the terms and conditions and complete the sailing resume.
-Either fax these to us or scan and email.
+Download the Sailing Resume.
+You will need to return the signed contract, initial the terms and conditions and complete the sailing resume.
+Either fax these to us or scan and email within 2 weeks of booking your charter.
 We will also send you options for provisioning, dive gear rental, and other rental equipment.
 Fill these out then you are ready and send them back to us.

-After you have booked if your situation changes and you need to change your boat, we will do our best to accommodate you.
-Try to give us as much warning as possible, as particularly during the high season it can be hard to find a boat.
+We understand that plans can change.
+Should you need to change your boat, we will do our best to accommodate you.
+Try to give us as much warning as possible.
+Especially during the high season it can be hard to find a boat.

-Ideally located in the centre of Road Town, close to the ferry, and a 5 minute cab ride from BVI Yacht Charters.
-Waterfront setting with a bar, restaurant, pool, laundry and internet services.
-For reservations visit http://www.villagecayhotelandmarina.com/Home.aspx.
+Ideally located in the center of Road Town.
+Equally close to the ferry, and just a 5 minute cab ride from our base.
+This resort offers a waterfront setting with a bar, restaurant, pool, laundry and internet services.
+For reservations visit Village Cay Resort and Marina.

-Maria's is conveniently located in Road Town along the shore of Road Harbour, within walking distance of most major shops and offices yet isolated from the main traffic of Road Town.
+Maria's is conveniently located in Road Town along the shore of Road Harbor.
+It's within walking distance of most major shops and offices yet isolated from the main traffic of Road Town.
 A basic, but clean and affordable place to spend the night.
-For reservations visit http://www.mariasbythesea.com/.
+For reservations visit Maria's By The Sea.

-The Windward Passage Hotel is located almost directly opposite the Charlotte Amalie ferry terminal, making this hotel the ideal spot for someone with a late flight, looking to catch the early ferry.
+The Windward Passage Hotel is located almost directly opposite the Charlotte Amalie ferry terminal.
+Therefore, making this hotel the ideal spot for someone with a late flight, looking to catch the early ferry.
 The hotel is clean, safe and has a small swimming pool.
-An ideal location to explore the shops of Charlotte Amalie and dine out in French Town.
+You'll find it's an ideal location to explore the shops of Charlotte Amalie and dine out in French Town.
 Visit the Windward Passage Hotel